 That said, read on as we debunk the most common face mask myths and explain why both the CDC and the World Health Organization, as well as businesses across the globe, continue to ask you to wear masks.

 Myth #1: There’s no evidence

 This could not be further from the truth.
-Various research has shown the need for face masks in curbing infection rates.
+Various studies have shown the need for face masks in curbing infection rates.

 For instance, one study published in the BMJ Global Health found that that face masks were “79% effective in reducing transmission” if the person with COVID-19 wore them before they developed symptoms.

 Additionally, a study published in The Lancet showed that face masks helped to reduce the risk of spreading COVID-19 by around 85%.

 In fact, findings found in the PNAS journal showed that 66,000 cases were averted in New York between April 17 and May 9 as a result of mask-wearing.

 Yes, N95 masks are seen as the best form of face masks when it comes to blocking the transmission of COVID-19.
 However, these masks are critical items for frontline health care workers and first responders.
 That said, both surgical and cloth masks have been found to be quite effective at reducing the spread of the virus.
 If you’re battling with finding a cloth mask, the CDC has a DIY mask tutorial on how you can create your own face mask.

 Myth #3: If a mask covers my mouth, I’m okay